avniproject/avni-website/src/pages/blog/2024-11-08-from-privilege-to-purpose.md

 ### Hidden Privilege: A Closer Look at Rural Inequities
 Watching these women labour under the hot sun was a striking contrast to seeing the uploaded images of such activities from the comfort of our Bengaluru office.
 It was a reminder that, while we worry about hats or sunscreen, many people have needs far more fundamental than our conveniences, such as regular access to water.
 These villagers don’t have piped water to their homes, a reality that explains their reliance on ponds.
 At first glance, the above setup may seem similar to the goals of the [MNREGA scheme](https://nrega.nic.in/MGNREGA_new/Nrega_home.aspx).
-However, the benefits of MNREGA have not reached them.
+However, the above work was not done under it.
 The villagers told us that contractors often bring in machines to complete the work, claiming both the work and payment, leaving the villagers without the intended employment opportunities.

 ### Stories from the Field: Voices of the Village Women